 What you will bring to the table:

-- Experience in the evaluation of electric power generation facilities, including renewable (solar, wind), hydroelectric, energy storage, thermal (combustion turbine, solid-fuel), and/or other power generation technologies.
+Experience in the evaluation of electric power generation facilities, including renewable (solar, wind), hydroelectric, energy storage, thermal (combustion turbine, solid-fuel), carbon capture and sequestration and/or other power generation technologies.

 It would be nice if you had: